Amed Rosario Player Props: Guardians vs. Twins

-The Cleveland Guardians, including Amed Rosario (.146 batting average in his past 10 games), battle starting pitcher Bailey Ober and the Minnesota Twins at Target Field, Friday at 8:10 PM ET.
+The Cleveland Guardians, including Amed Rosario (.132 batting average in his past 10 games), battle starter Sonny Gray and the Minnesota Twins at Target Field, Saturday at 7:15 PM ET.

-In his last game he had a hitless performance (0-for-5) against the Twins.
+In his previous game he had a hitless performance (0-for-1) against the Twins.

 Amed Rosario Game Info & Props vs. the Twins